storybookjs/marko/docs/writing-stories/loaders.md

 Loaders are asynchronous functions that load data for a story and its [decorators](./decorators.md).
 A story's loaders run before the story renders, and the loaded data is passed into the story via its render context.

-Loaders are typically used to fetch remote API data to be used in a story, although they can be used to load any asset (e.g. lazy-loaded components).
+Loaders can be used to load any asset (e.g. lazy-loaded components), but they are are typically used to fetch remote API data to be used in a story.

 ## Fetching API data